-For the Department of Public Safety, there shall be three (3) seniority lists.
-One shall consist of all Court Services Officers, one for Fire Marshals, and the other for Troopers.
-For each of these lists, the member having the longest term of unbroken service within the bargaining unit shall be number one (1) on the seniority list and all other members shall be listed accordingly.
-The Department of Public Safety shall, at the end of each calendar quarter post a seniority roster on the DPS intranet and electronically send the same list to PSEA.
+For Court Service Officers, Deputy Fire Marshals, and Troopers, the member having the longest term of unbroken service in that job classification series shall be number one on that classification series seniority list.
+All other members shall be listed accordingly.
+At the end of each calendar quarter, the Employer shall prepare and post a classification series seniority list on the DPS intranet and electronically send the same list to PSEA.

-For the Department of Transportation and Public Facilities, there shall be two (2) seniority lists.
-One for Airport Police and Fire Officers and one for Airport Screening Officers.
-For each of these lists, the member having the longest term of unbroken service at each respective airport within the bargaining unit shall be number one (1) on that airport's seniority list and all other members assigned to that respective airport shall be listed accordingly.
-The Commissioner of the Department of Transportation and Public Facilities or his or her designee shall twice yearly prepare and prominently post the appropriate bargaining unit seniority list at each respective airport and electronically send the same list to PSEA.
+For Airport Police and Fire Officers, the member having the longest term of unbroken service in that job classification series at each respective airport shall be number one on that airport's classification series seniority list.
+All other members assigned to that airport shall be listed accordingly.
+Twice yearly, the Employer shall prepare and prominently post a classification series seniority list at each respective airport and electronically send the same list to PSEA.

-Should it become necessary to break identical bargaining unit seniority ties, the following method shall be utilized:
+Should it become necessary to break identical classification series seniority ties, the following method shall be utilized: